2000prcs/movie-finder/README.md

 2. Data Loading Speed

 I moved API calls to the server side for API key security, the data loading speed got much slower (300ms ~ 400ms).
-I used Redis as a caching layer to boost the loading speed of frequently searched keywords up to 100 times (3ms ~ 170ms).
+I made a version of code using Redis caching.
+For the version, I used Redis as a caching layer to boost the loading speed of frequently searched keywords up to 100 times (3ms ~ 170ms).

 ### Reasoning behind design decisions